daotl/acei/spec/acei/apps.md

 Once started, the node will connect to the P2P network and begin discovering snapshots.
 These will be offered to the local application via the `OfferSnapshot` ACEI method.
 Once a snapshot is accepted Tendermint will fetch and apply the snapshot chunks.
-After all chunks have been successfully applied, Tendermint verifies the app's `AppHash` against the chain using the light client, then switches the node to normal consensus operation.
+After all chunks have been successfully applied, Tendermint verifies the app's `AppHash` against the ledger using the light client, then switches the node to normal consensus operation.

 #### Snapshot Discovery